-In our last blog post, we covered the difference between PCI and PCI-X. The response to the post was enthusiastic, and we were asked to write a complementary post explaining the difference between PCIe x1, x4, x8, x16 and x32.
+In a previous blog post, we covered the difference between PCI and PCI-X. The response to the post was enthusiastic, and we were asked to write a complementary post explaining the difference between PCIe x1, x4, x8, x16.
 We are always happy to answer customers’ questions (feel free to contact us with your questions regarding industrial computers).

 The short answer is:

 - ‘PCIe x1’ connections have one data lane